 The Museum is open year-round.

 - Tuesday to Sunday, 12 noon to 4 pm.
-Tours are approximately one hour and begin every 20 to 30 minutes
+Guided tours are approximately one hour and begin every 20 to 30 minutes

 - Closed on Mondays, Good Friday, Canada Day, Christmas Day, Boxing Day and New Year's Day.